 In this article, we're going to learn a practical method to count music, useful to develop your sense of time.

-Reading sheet music and counting time are often not as focused on as much as topics like scales, chords, riffs, and fingering exercises.
 However, they are essential for guitarists and really any musician who wishes to advance in their skill level.

 If you are a beginner they will also help with your strumming technique as it improves timing.